NVIDIA/spark-rapids/docs/compatibility.md

 GPU: WrappedArray([0], [19], [19], [19], [19], [19], [19], [19], [19], [19], [19], [19], [19], [19], [19], [19], [19], [19], [19], [19])
 ```

-To disable byte-range windowing on the GPU, set
+To enable byte-range windowing on the GPU, set
 [`spark.rapids.sql.window.range.byte.enabled`](configs.md#sql.window.range.byte.enabled) to true.

 We also provide configurations for other integral range types: